yannikmesserli/devsummit-2019-bim-presentation/src/presentation.md

 ## Layers

-Is the glue between your data and the visualisation.
+Layers traditionally contains the GIS information and data, usually features of same type and their properties.

 ---